 Reauthorization of SAFETEA-LU.
-In the coming year, it is expected Congress will consider reauthorization of the Safe, Accountable, Flexible, Efficient Transportation Equity Act - A
+In the coming year, it is expected Congress will consider reauthorization of the Safe, Accountable, Flexible, Efficient Transportation

-Legacy for Users (SAFETEA-LU).
+Equity Act - A Legacy for Users (SAFETEA-LU).
 The law expired on September 30, 2009 but has been extended temporarily.
-In July 2009, the DRCOG Board adopted a comprehensive set of principles to guide Board positions on specific reauthorization legislation.
-The Board action is incorporated into this policy statement as follows.
+In July 2009, the DRCOG Board adopted a comprehensive set of principles to guide Board positions on specific reauthorization legislation, which form the basis for this section.